There are now 2 possible online modes for units:

 - 6 points

-Students are able to (1) describe a range of advanced technologies appropriate for business intelligence; (2) develop a hands-on capacity to apply BI methods; (3) assess the potential to apply BI techniques in business and administrative contexts; (4) compare various BI technology approaches to solving business problems; and (5) interpret the output of BI techniques in a business context.
+Students are able to (1) describe a range of advanced technologies appropriate for databases and business intelligence; (2) develop a hands-on capacity to apply SQL and other BI methods; (3) assess the potential to apply BI techniques in business and administrative contexts; (4) compare various BI technology approaches to solving business problems; and (5) interpret the output of BI techniques in a business context.

 - Contact hours

 - lectures/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.